Literature of Moldova: Bessarabia

+The creation of Greater Romania brought late Symbolism into Bessarabia, stimulating the Bessarabian literary scene.
+A generation of Romanian-speaking Bessarabian poets embraced Symbolism, in some cases with influences from other forms of modern writing.
+Particularly relevant in this context, George Meniuc embraced Symbolist poetry before moving toward Romanian traditionalism.
+The proliferation of Bessarabian Symbolism, often alongside Expressionism, was encouraged by several literary magazines—a leading presence among them was Viața Basarabiei, which officially claimed to be a neo-Sămănătorist publication, followed by Bugeacul, Poetul and Itinerar.
+The Symbolist school's representatives in that region were a diverse gathering.
+Meniuc's way of merging traditionalism with Symbolism and other currents was notably followed by Nicolai Costenco or Alexandru Robot.
+Other authors in this succession are Sergiu Grossu, Bogdan Istru, Teodor Nencev, Eugenio Coșeriu, Liviu Deleanu and Magda Isanos.

 There was a brief spark of Gagauz literature in the 1920s and 1930s in Bessarabia, the single-handed work of a priest Mihail Ciachir (1861-1938), who created the first Gagauz dictionary, grammar, and translated religious works into the language.

 Moldavian Soviet Socialist Republic

 During World War II, several Moldavian authors served in the Soviet Army: Samson Şleahu (1915-1993), Alexandru Lipcan (1908-1977), Lev Barskii (1909-1974).
 Poetry and journalism flourished.
-Poems and articles of Emilian Bukov, Bogdan Istru, Andrei Lupan, Liviu Deleanu and George Meniuc were published in the magazine Moldova Socialistă" (Moscow, 1942-44), in central gazettes and journals, as well as being broadcast over the radio.
+Poems and articles of Emilian Bukov, Bogdan Istru, Andrei Lupan, Liviu Deleanu and George Meniuc were published in the magazine Moldova Socialistă (Moscow, 1942-44), in central gazettes and journals, as well as being broadcast over the radio.
 Russian translations of Bukov's I see you, Moldavia (1942) and Spring on the Dniester (1944) were published in Moscow.